 The following SU-2 zones are established for Martineztown/Santa Barbara (MTSB) as shown in Exhibit 7.1.
-(1990 zoning is shown in Exhibit 2.2 for reference).
+(Pre-existing zoning is shown in Exhibit 2.2 for reference).
 All zones are subject to Section 8.0 General Design Standards in this Plan.
-A site development plan reviewis required for the MTSB NR, MTSB R-T, MTSB R-2, MTSB O-1, MTSB C-2, MTSB C/L and MTSB C/LL zones.
-[Note: As of 2012, the only MTSB O-1 in the Plan area is the APS property, which is exempt from City requirements.
-As of 2012, only one property is zoned SU-2/SU-1 for MTSB NRC uses.
-As such , it requires the typical SU-1 approval processes.]
-[177]
+A site development plan review is required for the MTSB NR, MTSB R-T, MTSB R-2, MTSB O-1, MTSB C-2, and MTSB M-1 zones.
+[Note: As of 2012, the only MTSB O-1 in the Plan area is the Albuquerque Public Schools Property, which is exempt from City requirements.]